Twelve Angry Men (Westinghouse Studio One)

-"Twelve Angry Men" is a 1954 teleplay by Reginald Rose for the Studio One anthology American television series.
-Initially staged as a CBS live production on September 20, 1954, the drama was later rewritten for the stage in 1955 under the same title and a feature film, 12 Angry Men (1957).
-The episode garnered three Emmy Awards for writer Rose, director Franklin Schaffner and Robert Cummings as Best Actor.
+"Twelve Angry Men" is a 1954 teleplay directed by Franklin J. Schaffner and written by Reginald Rose for the American anthology television series Studio One.
+It follows the titular twelve members of a jury as they deliberate an apparently clear-cut murder trial, and details the tension among them when one juror argues that the defendant might not be guilty.
+Initially staged as a CBS live production on September 20, 1954, the drama was later rewritten for the stage in 1955 under the same title, and as a feature film in 1957 titled 12 Angry Men.
+The episode garnered three Emmy Awards for Rose' writing, Schaffner's direction, and Robert Cummings' lead performance.

 Plot

 Act I

 The program opens as a judge instructs the jury in a murder case that their verdict must be unanimous.
 In the jury room, an initial vote is 11 to 1 in favor of guilty.
 Juror #8 (Robert Cummings) is the holdout voting not guilty.
 Juror #3 (Franchot Tone) criticizes Juror #8 as being "out in left field."
 They go once around the table, each juror having an opportunity to express his point of view.
 Juror #10 (Edward Arnold) focuses on the neighbor who testified that she saw the defendant stab his father.
 Juror #7 (Paul Hartman) focuses on the defendant's record – reform school at age 15 for stealing a car, arrested for knife fighting, and he comes from slums that are breeding grounds for criminals.
 Juror #5 (Lee Phillips) takes offense and points out that he's lived in a slum his whole life – "maybe it still smells on me."

-Juror #8 asks for the alleged murder weapon, a switch knife, to be brought into the jury room.
-Juror #4 points out that the shopkeeper where the defendant purchased the knife testified that it was the only one he had in stock and that it's a very strange knife.
-When the knife is brought into the jury room, Juror #8 pulls an identical knife from his pocket.
-He had purchased it the prior night at the junk shop around the corner from the defendant's house.
+Juror #8 asks for the alleged murder weapon, a switchblade, to be brought into the jury room.
+Juror #4 points out that the shopkeeper where the defendant purchased the knife testified that it was the only one he had in stock and that it is a very strange knife.
+When the knife is brought into the jury room, Juror #8 pulls an identical knife from his pocket, and reveals he bought one from a junk shop around the corner from the defendant's house, suggesting it is less "strange" than what the shopkeeper thought.

 Juror #8 asks for a secret ballot.
 If there are still 11 guilty votes, Juror #8 will go along.
+But if anyone votes not guilty, they will stay and talk it out.
 The votes are handed in.